 - Caloric Density: Divide the number of calories by the number of ounces.
 You want to find the foods with the most calories per ounce.
 Nuts are particularly good.
 So is jerky.

 - Dehydrated or Freeze-Dried Food: Did you know that you can dehydrate foods like refried beans, pasta sauce, and even marmalade?
 With the moisture removed, you can really carry a lot of dehydrated food without a lot of weight.

 - Fast Cooking: If food has to cook for a long time (like dried beans or rice), then you will have to carry more fuel and need more water.
 Instead, choose foods which can be made instantly.
-Like these instant survival meals which are cooked in the pouch by just adding boiling water.
+Like these instant survival meals (Amazon Link) which are cooked in the pouch by just adding boiling water.

 Here’s a list of 50+ food ideas for your survival bag.

 And here’s some more in-depth information on emergency survival food.